nicobrinkkemper/mmc/README.md

 <Content.Welcome />
 <Content.Credits />
 ```
-Using these components will automatically load the right content for the theme, based on what is available.
-Any props given to the component
+We drill down all the props in to the content files, same as we do for the default content.
+You can request
-will be given to the final component as well.
+props through the custom made type system, and at the page level you can do the same in the `props` file.

 ## src/config/themeConfig.ts
 ```ts